tech-engine/goscrapy/README.md

 ### Note

-**GoScrapy** is still in it's initial baby stage and under developement and thus lacks many features like html parsing, cookie management etc. So more work is under way.
+**GoScrapy** is still in it's initial baby stage and under developement and thus lacks many features like html parsing etc. So more work is under way.
 Thank your for your patience.

 ## Roadmap